My recent publications include:

 Hunter, D. (2019).
 A Canadian Case Book for Law and Ethics in Teaching.
 Dubuque, IA: Kendall-Hunt.
 ISBN 9781524992231

 Hunter, D. & Owusu, F. (2019).
 Differentiated evaluation policy for professionals in Alberta, Canada schools: Local policy characteristics and budget implications.
 In Mary-Lynne Derrington & Jim Brandon (Eds.)
 Differentiated Teacher Evaluation and Professional Learning: Policies and Practices for Promoting Career Growth. (pp. 197-220) Cham, Switzerland: Palgrave Macmillan.

 Lafond, H., & Hunter, D. (2019 November).
-Curriculum after the Truth and Reconciliation Commission: Adaptation or equilibrium?
+Curriculum after the Truth and Reconciliation Commission: A conversation between two educators.
 In S. Carr-Stewart (Ed.), Knowing the Past, Facing the Future: Indigenous Education in Canada.
 Vancouver: University of British Columbia/Purich Press.

 Adams, P., Mombourquette,C., Brandon,J., Hunter, D., Friesen, S., Koh, K., Parsons, D. & Stelmach, B. (2019).
 A study of teacher growth, supervision, and evaluation in Alberta: Policy and perception.
 Journal of Educational Supervision, 2 (1), 1-18.